Sense and Learn: Self-Supervision for Omnipresent Sensors: Methodology

 \subsection{Odd Segment Recognition}

 The goal of odd segment recognition is to identify the unrelated subsegment that does not belong to the input under consideration, where the rest of the sequences are in the correct order.
 The high-level idea behind the task is that if the network can spot artifacts in the signal, it should then also learn about useful input features.
-Similar ideas have been employed in video representation learning~\cite{fernando2017self} to spot invalid frame detection in video.
 There are multiple ways to generate examples with odd subsegments; we approach it as an input consisting of an irregular segment of fixed length $s_o$ that is selected randomly from a different input modality.
 To generate proxy task examples, we begin with splitting an instance into equal-length sequences (e.g. of length $100$).
 Then, $2$ sequences from different modalities are randomly selected, that are either directly swapped or blended before applying a substitution operation.
 The index of the interchanged slices is used as the class, where valid inputs are assigned a distinct class.
-The network is asked to predict an index $id$ of the odd sequence in each input modality.
+The network is asked to predict an index $id$ (out of 4 classes) of the odd sequence in each input modality.
 For this task, we minimize a categorical cross-entropy loss $\mathcal{L}_{NL}$ to train a multi-head network.